JerryW8/cs348-project/README.md

 npm run init
 npm run populate
 ```
 Some of the data will not be able to fit into the schema and as a result will fail to be loaded.
+All warnings can be ignored for now.

 Start app:
 ```